GabiMoldovan/Accesa-Coding-Challenge/README.md

 1. I created the controllers for CRUD operations on all entities and I also tested them using Postman

 2. I created a data base initializer

+3. I added the solution for the first requirement